-Full mouth rehabilitation is the restoration of the form and function of the masticatory apparatus to as near normal as possible.
-The most common reasons for doing full mouth rehabilitation is to maintain healthy periodontium, improve objectionable aesthetics, and eliminate pain and discomfort of the teeth and surrounding structures.
+Full mouth rehabilitation is restoring the form and function of the masticatory apparatus to as near normal as possible.
+The most common reasons for doing full mouth rehabilitation are maintaining healthy periodontium, improving objectionable aesthetics, and eliminating pain and discomfort of the teeth and surrounding structures.

 Every smile starts a new story.
 Isn't it time to show the world a beautiful smile that you can be proud of?
 Our team of qualified dentists is dedicated to your oral health and aspire to perfecting the latest and best technologies to transform your smile.
 Our doctors and clients work together as partners in creating their glowing brand new smile.
 Planning and executing your smile transformation is a creative process with a result that is completely unique to you.
 Every step in the process is intended to make sure that the smile that you get is exactly the right smile for your face; a beautiful, natural smile that can only belong to you.

 Often front teeth can be repaired and improved with the addition of white composite material (composed of plastic and fine glass particles).
 The advantage being is, less tooth loss, less expensive and better tooth longevity before eventually veneering or crowning.
 As with most dental restorations, composite fillings are not permanent and may someday have to be replaced but they are now very durable and will last many years.
 These kinds of restorations are tooth-colored, they restore shine, texture, and shape of the front teeth, giving you a long-lasting, beautiful smile.

 • Chipped teeth

 • Worn teeth